THE 3 PILLARS OF FIREFIGHTER PEAK PERFORMANCE

 pillar #3: Performance Training

-Use Simple, Functional Tools – Kettlebells, sandbags, steel clubs, and med balls mimic real fireground tasks.
+Movement Patterns Loaded with Simple Tools – Kettlebells, sandbags, steel clubs, and med balls mimic real fireground tasks in ways traditional gym equipment can’t.

 Take a second to rate yourself from 1-10 in these areas: